 Gartner predicts 20% of brands will abandon their native apps by 2019 due to a new trend called "Progressive Web Apps" or just PWA.
 This initiative has been led by Google through enhancements to the Chrome browser and Android operating system, allowing developers to deliver web-based applications that rival, or even out-perform the native apps user experience.

 Developments in web standards and browser functionality now enable you to build web applications that work offline and utilize functionality that was previously exclusive to native apps.
 All the major players in the browser and OS arena are now racing to deliver the best user experience for Progressive Web Apps.
-Progressive Web Apps are known by being:

 The more you delve into PWA, the more benefits you discover.
 Here are 5 reasons why you could benefit from creating a Progressive Web App.